ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 Understand the opportunities and possibilities within the [EarthCODE community](../Community%20and%20Collaboration/).
 In this step, you will learn how to identify where you can contribute and how collaboration within the community can enhance your research.
 This section will help you understand how you can actively participate in shaping the EarthCODE ecosystem.

 ## Step 4: Start Experimenting with EarthCODE
 Once you’ve understood your role and the resources available, it's time to experiment!
 Use EarthCODE’s tools and platforms to enhance your projects.
 Bring visibility to your research by experimenting with data, workflows, and collaborative features.
-This step is all about applying what you’ve learned and experimenting with real data in EarthCODE, contributing to the ecosystem through hands-on work.
+This step is all about applying what you've learned and experimenting with real data in EarthCODE, contributing to the ecosystem through hands-on work.